THE SOCIETY

 The today - An awakening

-Stefan Bede, Henric Åsklund and Jesper Wasling together with Thomas Falk and Johanna Arnell/Hellström restarted the society.
-All except Caj were members of the council of the Heraldry Society of Sweden, SHF.
-Between 1990-95 Stefan Bede was the chairman and Jesper Wasling the secretary.
-This time the roles were reversed.
+Stefan Bede, Henric Åsklund, and Jesper Wasling, together with Thomas Falk and Johanna Arnell/Hellström, restarted the society.
+All except Johanna were members of the council of the Heraldry Society of Sweden, SHF.
+Between 1990 and 1995, Stefan Bede was the chairman, and Jesper Wasling was the secretary.
+This time, the roles were reversed.

 The heraldic artist Thomas Falk was elected king of arms.
 The others became heralds.